Things you can buy:

 This is it!
 This is why the Maya picked this exact day!

-The sun will be in the middle of the dark rift, the Maya birth canal, on the solstice.
+The sun will be in front of the dark rift, the Maya birth canal, on the winter solstice.
+The

-The sacred tree will be above the Maya with the sun exactly between Mars and Venus.
+sacred tree will be above the Maya with the sun virtually exactly between Mars and Venus.

 Preface